 Meals connect people

 We thrive on connection.
 This is the number one reason people give for having family meals – to spend time together and build closeness.
-In last week’s blog we explored how eating together can help overcome loneliness and social isolation and may even increase longevity.
+In the blog, Could eating together help us live longer? we explored how eating together can help overcome loneliness and social isolation and may even increase longevity.

 Meals mark time